 - touching, grabbing or making other physical contact with you without your consent

 - making sexual gestures or suggestive body movements towards you

-- cracking sexual jokes or making sexual comments around or to you
+- sexual jokes or sexual comments around you or to you

 - questioning you about your sex life